JulijusKau/wolt-testing/README.md

 # DISCLAIMER!!!
-THIS SCRIPT IS INTENDED ONLY FOR PRACTICE/APPLICATION FOR AN INTERNSHIP PURPOSES !!!DISCLAIMER
+# THIS SCRIPT IS INTENDED ONLY FOR PRACTICE/APPLICATION FOR AN INTERNSHIP PURPOSES

 ## Description
 This is a simple code written using cypress and represents a food delivery website user journey of going through the ordering process of food up until the start of the login steps.